What is Data Transformation?

 Primary Uses of Data Transformation Software

-Data Transformation is used to enhance data from its source so that it is analysis-ready: relevant, business-defined, accurate and consistent.
-Changes to the data involve many different options, including filtering, attributing and structuring.
+Data Transformation is used to enhance data from its source so that it is analysis-ready: relevant, business-defined, accurate, and consistent.
+Changes to the data involve many different options, including filtering, attributing, and structuring.
 Major transformation activities are defined below:

-Cleansing – Data cleansing involves removing or altering source data that is not necessary, complete or accurate.
-Cleansing ensures that data is relevant, useful and understandable.
+Cleansing – Data cleansing involves removing or altering source data that is not necessary, complete, or accurate.
+Cleansing ensures that data is relevant, useful, and understandable.

-Aggregation – Data aggregation is the method for transforming data to conformed definitions across dimensions, such as aggregating data that is sourced at a day level to be aggregated at different levels, such as month, quarter, year-to-date, etc. Aggregation ensures that the data is defined consistently based on how the data is used by the business.
+Aggregation – Data aggregation is the method for transforming data to conform to definitions across dimensions, such as aggregating data that is sourced at a day level to be aggregated at different levels, such as month, quarter, year-to-date, etc. Aggregation ensures that the data is defined consistently based on how the data is used by the business.
 Aggregation also improves query speed and performance.

 Attributes – Data attributes are definitions of the attributes or standardized groupings of the attributes instantiated in the data to improve analysis relevance and consistency.
-This can involve creating standard definitions for ranges of values of data, such as defining business-relevant geographical regions, age-groups for demographic analysis, or instantiating other standardized segmentation and grouping.
-Other methods for data grouping, include discretization of continuous data: binning, trending, probability distribution fitting and association/regression.
+This can involve creating standard definitions for ranges of values of data, such as defining business-relevant geographical regions, age groups for demographic analysis, or instantiating other standardized segmentation and grouping.
+Other methods for data grouping include discretization of continuous data: binning, trending, probability distribution fitting, and association/regression.

 Metrics / Features – Data Transformation can also involve creating metrics – standardized calculations (e.g., Key Performance Indicators) that are used for analysis.
 Metrics used for data science are often referred to as features, and these definitions are also defined and instantiated as part of the data transformation process.